alen-quan/RIC-assisted-realtime-video-QoE-prediction-system/README.md

   </div>

 ## Data Collection
-  we collect datasets under  different transmission conditions based on the RIC-assisted realtime-video QoE prediction system.Specifically, we change the state of the wireless network through the movement of ue in the region.
+  We collect datasets under  different transmission conditions based on the RIC-assisted realtime-video QoE prediction system.Specifically, we change the state of the wireless network through the movement of ue in the region.
 ### Process

 To generate datasets for different wireless environments, we have done the following implementation work.